 Hence, it becomes essential to verify the background of your vendors and partners, just as you would do for your employees and customers.
 On-boarding vendor and business partners need due diligence, that involves mundane tasks of physical document collection and massive data entry into legacy and sometimes siloed systems, which requires resources with domain knowledge.
 Manually verifying every piece of information delays partnership building and does not guarantee a fraud-proof entity onboarding within the organization.
 Process visibility and efficacy take a hit along with multiple and multi-level approvals adding to the onboarding woes.

 COVID-19 has expedited paperless and remote technology adoption in customer and employee onboarding.
-So why should we not relook the vendor onboarding experience from a similar perspective.
+So why should we not relook the vendor onboarding and due diligence experience from a similar perspective.
 Delayed verifications lead to poor partner experience and manual processes affect accuracy and thoroughness in verification.
 This impacts your business in one way or the other.
 Certain industry regulations consider it a critical component of the anti-money laundering (AML) framework to mitigate risks such as financial fraud, bribery, and corruption.
 To this extent, the existing technology platforms are modeled to automate data gathering but not the steps after.

 Digitizing the vendor onboarding and screening journey beyond data collection requires automating the key components of the vendor onboarding process –